Trump pays tribute to the 'extraordinary sacrifice' of Americans who lost their lives on Sept. 11

 The vice president delivered a prayer— Psalms 23.

-Tunnel to Towers is a non-profit organization that started supporting Gold Star families through $11 minimum donations from people around the country.
+Tunnel to Towers is a nonprofit organization that started supporting Gold Star families through $11 minimum donations from people around the country.